 About the Piece - The Ugly Duckling

-Beautiful and evocative illustrations by Polish-American artist and musician, Wanda Soieska, bring an additional level of emotion to this poignant melding of music, word and image.
+A new musical setting of Hans Christian Andersen’s masterpiece by Kenneth Woods is narrated by Hugh Bonneville, star of Downton Abbey, the Paddington films and W1A.
+Beautiful and evocative illustrations by Polish-American artist and musician, Wanda Sobieska, brings an additional level of emotion to this poignant melding of music, word and image.

 About the Composer - Kenneth Woods

 ESO Artistic Director Kenneth Woods has had a lifelong interest in composition, songwriting and improvisation, and wrote his first pieces before his 10th birthday.
 He is also an accomplished arranger and orchestrator, whose recent projects include his orchestration of David Yang’s Lubin from Chelm and the Brahms Piano Quartet in A Major, which was chosen as one of the 10 Best Classical Recordings of 2018 by The Arts Desk.

 THE UGLY DUCKLING – A LETTER FROM WANDA SOBIESKA

 I had asked Wanda to write a blog post about her wonderful illustrations for The Ugly Duckling in advance of this week’s premiere.
 She chose to do so in the form of this beautiful letter, which I am very happy to be able to share with you all.